Xpirix/dataviz/README.md

 This repository contains maps builded by GIS tools such as QGIS, FME...

-Those maps are maded and based on existing data and reality in Malagasy country (Madagascar).
+Those maps are based on existing data and reality in Malagasy country (Madagascar).
 There are many sources of data that i'm using and the most important is OpenStreetMap.